aau-claaudia/hpc/docs/ai-lab/additional-guides/checking-gpu-usage.md

 srun --gres=gpu:1 singularity exec --nv /ceph/container/pytorch/pytorch_24.09.sif python3 torch_bm.py
 ```

-This script is NOT optimized for utilizing multiple GPUs, so in this example we will only allocate 1 GPU.
-[Here](multiple-gpus-with-pytorch.md) is an example of a PyTorch script that can handle multiple GPUs.

 ### Check job id

-Open another terminal session, and check the status of your jobs using `squeue --me` to find the job ID of the job you just submitted.
+Open another AI-LAB terminal session, and check the status of your jobs using `squeue --me` to find the job ID of the job you just submitted.

 ```
 squeue --me